-E-Labs are a strategic activity line focusing on the EIT Health Campus mission of entrepreneurship and innovation education.
+E-Labs are a strategic activity line focusing on the EIT Health Education mission of entrepreneurship and innovation education.

 E-Labs are creative centres that train students and young entrepreneurs in entrepreneurship skills.
 By addressing real-life cases, learners are provided with hands-on opportunities to discover solutions to health-related challenges that lead to value creation.
 E-Labs use a creative space for early incubation and connecting students to the knowledge triangle of businesses, researchers and innovators.

 E-Labs for 2020